kmcd/codecast/01_command_line/script.md

   APPENDIX: BUILDING BLOCKS
   While the individual commands were pretty trivial, with the pipe and the backtick, I can combine them in ways their original authors might not have anticipated (and that is a major philosophical point behind Unix).
 With the knowledge of a dozen commands or so, you too can look like a Unix power user.
 More importantly, you can slice and dice your projects in ways that just are not available from the menus inside of IDEs.

+### VO 600w
+  *sed

+  Substitute on all lines (all occurrences):

+      s/xx/yy/g

+  Delete lines containing BSD :

+      /BSD/d

+  Print the lines between each pair of BEGIN and END , inclusive:

+      /^BEGIN/,/^END/p

+  Delete any line that doesn't contain SAVE :

+      /SAVE/!d

+  Substitute on all lines, except between BEGIN and END :

+      /BEGIN/,/END/!s/xx/yy/g

+  Example

+      # Replace first 100 lines in a file:
+      1,100c\

+      ...first replacement line
+      \

+      ...second replacement line
+      \

+      ...
+      \

+      ...last replacement line

+  d

+      [ address1 ][, address2 ]d

+      Delete the addressed line (or lines) from the pattern space.
+Thus, the line is not passed to standard output.
+A new line of input is read, and editing resumes with the first command in the script.
+See articles 34.4 and 34.18 .

+      Example

+          # delete all blank lines:
+          /^$/d

+  i

+          [ address ]i\
+          text

+      Insert text before each line matched by address .
+(See a for details on text .)
+Article 43.20 shows a script that uses i .

+      Example

+          /Item 1/i\
+          The five items are listed below:

+  s

+      [ address1 ][ , address2 ] s/ pattern / replacement / [ flags ]

+      Substitute replacement for pattern on each addressed line.
+If pattern addresses are used, the pattern // represents the last pattern address specified.
+The following flags can be specified:

+    g

+        Replace all instances of / pattern / on each addressed line, not just the first instance.

+  *tr

+  tr "[:lower:]" "[:upper:]" < file1
+  For example:
+  $ tr "[:lower:]" "[:upper:]" < todo 1.
+WAKE UP
+  2. LOOK IN MIRROR
+  3. SIGH
+      4. GO BACK TO BED.
+      $
+  The tr command has a number of different options for power users, including -c to invert the specified pattern (that is, if you specify tr -c "abc", the program matches anything other than a, b, or c), and -d deletes any characters from the first pattern specified.
+  To remove all vowels from the input, you could use:
+  $ tr -d "[aeiou]" < todo 1.
+Wk p

+  *cut

+  The cut program is used to extract a section of text from a line and output the extracted section to standard output.
+It can accept multiple file argu- ments or input from standard input.
+  Specifying the section of the line to be extracted is somewhat awkward and is specified using the options shown in Table 20-3.

+  Option
+  -c char_list
+  -f field_list
+  -d delim_char
+  --complement
+  Description
+  Extract the portion of the line defined by char_list.
+The list may consist of one or more comma-separated numerical ranges.
+  Extract one or more fields from the line as defined by field_list.
+The list may contain one or more fields or field ranges separated by commas.
+  When -f is specified, use delim_char as the field delimit- ing character.
+By default, fields must be separated by a single tab character.
+  Extract the entire line of text, except for those portions specified by -c and/or -f.

+  *sort

+  $ ls -l | sort -nk 5 | less
+   -b         --ignore-leading-blanks
+  -f --ignore-case -n --numeric-sort
+  -r --reverse
+  -k --key=field1[,field2]
+  -m --merge
+  -o --output=file
+  -t --field-separator=cha

+  *uniq

+  Compared to sort, the uniq program is a lightweight. uniq performs a seem- ingly trivial task.
+When given a sorted file (including standard input), it removes any duplicate lines and sends the results to standard output.
+It is often used in conjunction with sort to clean the output of duplicates.

+  Note: While uniq is a traditional Unix tool often used with sort, the GNU version of sort supports a -u option, which removes duplicates from the sorted output.

+  -c -d
+  -f n
+  -i -s n -u
+  Description
+  Output a list of duplicate lines preceded by the number of times the line occurs.
+  Output only repeated lines, rather than unique lines.
+  Ignore n leading fields in each line.
+Fields are separated by whitespace as they are in sort; however, unlike sort, uniq has no option for setting an alternative field separator.
+  Ignore case during the line comparisons.
+  Skip (ignore) the leading n characters of each line.
+Output only unique lines.
+This is the default.
+              Here we see uniq used to report the number of duplicates found in our text file, using the -c option:
+  [me@linuxbox ~]$ sort foo.txt | uniq -c 2a

+  *wc

+  $ find . -name *.rb | wc -l

 ## Networking 2m

   NETWORKING